Gauge Invariant Propagators and States in Quantum Electrodynamics: Gauge Invariant Propagators and States in Quantum Electrodynamics

-where $|{\bf x}_1 \rangle, |{\bf x}_1 \rangle$ are bare electronic states with charges at ${\bf x}_1$ and ${\bf x}_2$.
-This state is not an eigenstate of the longitudinal electric field operator, and no longer has a well defined electric field, but instead a superposition of Coulomb fields.
+This state is not an eigenstate of the longitudinal electric field operator, and no longer has a well defined electric field, but instead a superposition of Coulomb fields centred on ${\bf x}_{1}$ and ${\bf x}_{2}$.

 These ambiguities are compounded in the general case of a moving charge.
 Classically, the Li\'{e}nard-Wiechert solution, which makes explicit reference to the trajectory of the moving charge, can still be used.
-However, quantum mechanically one would describe a moving charge using a wavepacket peaked on a particular momentum and the Dirac prescription would then generate a continuous superposition of the various Coulomb fields.
+However, quantum mechanically one would describe a moving charge using a wave-packet peaked on a particular momentum and the Dirac prescription would then generate a continuous superposition of the various Coulomb fields.
 We clearly cannot isolate out a specific physical Coulomb field -- we would have no idea which one to use!
-Moreover, there is no unique gauge-invariant separation between longitudinal and transverse field degrees of freedom, valid in both near field and far field zones, for a charge following some arbitrary classical trajectory.
+The superposition of Coulomb fields in no way represents the expected Li\'{e}nard-Wiechert field.
+Moreover, one could add different divergence-free functions into the dressing operator acting on each branch of the superposition---the constraint equation alone cannot tell us which is the correct/physical dressing for charges, because its solutions are not unique.

 Once we sum over multiple paths for a charge, in QED, we must clearly sum over multiple field configurations, some of which will involve radiation, others not - the problem seems hopeless.
-Nevertheless we will see that, in a path integral formulation, one can give a unique separation between constrained variables and unconstrained radiative variables, which is manifestly gauge-invariant.
-This then allows unambiguous answers to some of the questions posed in sec.
-I.A. of the introduction.
+Nevertheless we will now see that, in a path integral formulation, one can give a unique separation between constrained variables and unconstrained radiative variables, which is manifestly gauge-invariant.
+Along with other results, this separation allows one to see quite clearly how the Li\'{e}nard-Wiechert field arises dynamically in QED.